Hengle/Folkvangr/Pipeline/3D Pipeline Development.md

 Some assets will be reused or tweaked in subsequent levels.
 To maximize proficiency, certain assets will need to be produced first before moving on to custom or low-priority features.

 Agile development is expected to be used for completing stretch goals.
-This means a cycle between check in, review, test/implement, repeat.
+Stretch goals will cycle between check in, review, test/implement, repeat.
+Scrum masters will be assigned on a rotating shift if necessary, but are propbably not necessary starting out.

-For the trailer proof of concept, only the essentials needed for a minimum viable product are needed.
+For the trailer proof of concept, only the essentials for a minimum viable product are needed.

 For the first production cycle, a vertical slice alpha will be needed.
 This means assets for areas 1-3 will be the main focus.
 Some areas may be less complete than others, and bugs will be ironed out in future iterations and testing.